Dom St Petri

 Located inside Dom St Petri but accessed via a separate entrance south of the main door, the Lead Cellar was formerly the cathedral’s...

-Bremen’s Unesco-recognised Markt is striking, especially because of its ornate, gabled and sculpture-festooned Rathaus (town hall;...
+Bremen’s Unesco World Heritage–protected Markt is striking, especially for its ornate, gabled and sculpture-festooned Rathaus (town...

 Bremen’s concert hall stages classical concerts, opera and a large variety of special events, many by visiting performers, in a venue...

 Ratskellers were traditionally built underneath the Rathaus in every German town to keep the citizens and civil servants fed.
 Bremen's...

 Bremen’s Protestant main church has origins in the 8th century and got its ribbed vaulting, chapels and two high towers in the 13th century.
 Aside from the imposing architecture, the intricately carved pulpit and the baptismal font in the western crypt deserve a closer look.
 For panoramic views, climb the 265 steps to the top of the south tower (April to October).
 The Dom-museum displays religious artefacts and treasures found here in a 1970s archaeological dig.